Robertki16/space-game/README.md

 - Right click on the shortcut and go to properties.
 - On properties click on **'change icon...'**
 - select any **.ico** file to be your icon.

+# Improvements
+- Preventing spawn kill
+- Adjusting hitbox for turning
+- Making it resizeable (work for different sized screens)
+- Change the title and icon of the window
+- Making a menu with a scoreboard and restart without closing and re-opening the window
+- Make an installer for all parts of the game.